IanHo2019/DID_Handbook/README.md

 Under **parallel trends**, **no anticipation**, and **treatment effect homogeneity** assumptions, $\beta$ in the TWFE regression is equal to the causal effect of participating in the treatment.
 Unfortunately, this TWFE regression is NOT generally robust to treatment effect heterogeneity; this is a popular research topic in the current DID literature.

-Note that here we only consider **absorbing treatment**: Once a unit receives a treatment, it cannot get out of the treatment in any future period.
+Note that in this handbook I only consider **absorbing treatment**: Once a unit receives a treatment, it cannot get out of the treatment in any future period.
 Some researchers are trying to extend DID to non-absorbing treatment (also called "**switching treatment**") design; it is feasible, but under additional assumptions.

 The TWFE regression can be easily run in Stata by using command `xtreg`, `areg`, `reghdfe`, or `xtdidregress`.
 Note that `xtdidregress` is only available in Stata 17 or higher, and `reghdfe` can only be used after we install `reghdfe` and `ftools` packages.
 I like using `reghdfe` because it has flexible options and computes faster than others.
 The basic syntax of `reghdfe` is:
 ```stata